 (Include) Equipment List…And Then Some

 Details, details, details.
 They can be for the current event, but they can also be from prior events that are similar in size and scope.
-For example: equipment list, agenda, schedule-at-a-glance, venue/dates/times, general idea of dates and times written on a napkin, budget, other AV quotes, pictures, etc.
+For example: equipment list, agenda, schedule-at-a-glance, venue/dates/times.

 Any information you have is helpful!
 If you simply ask for a projector, screen, sound system, and lights, you’ll get a wide array of answers from different AV providers.
 That’s not helpful to you and you’ll waste time sorting through the RFP responses.
 There are a million and one ways to meet those needs so by providing robust detail, context, and budget restrictions, AV companies will provide realistic solutions that align with what you’re looking for.